rahidelvi/blog/_posts/2018-04-26-new-gmail-is-here.markdown

 tags: tech desktop gmail observations
 ---

 I love the new Gmail.
-I am especially glad they didn't get rid of _Multiple Inboxes_ and the awesome keyboard shortcuts.
+I am especially glad Google didn't get rid of _Multiple Inboxes_ and the awesome keyboard shortcuts.

-I like the whitespace implementation in Inbox by Gmail better, the other cool stuff is now available in Gmail.
-Namely, hover actions, snoozing emails, quick reply and a better UI in some respects (hiding the nav menu on the left for example (that was just a pet peeve of mine).
+I do like the whitespace implementation of Inbox by Gmail better but the other cool stuff is now in Gmail.
+Namely, hover actions, snoozing emails, quick reply and a better UI in some respects (hiding the nav menu on the left for example was a pet peeve of mine).

-The bonus feature is the calendar and keep integration.
+The bonus features are the calendar and keep integrations.
 Those are pretty cool.
 Tasks are what they always were, but the improved UI is nice.

-After having _Inbox by Gmail_ be my daily driver on both desktop and mobile for long time now, I'm tempted to switch.
+After having _Inbox by Gmail_ as my daily driver on both desktop and mobile for a long time now I'm tempted to switch.

 ---